CentOS/Calendar/output/calendar.md

 ### Hyperscale SIG monthly hangout

-* Monthly, in the third week, on Wednesday at [2200 UTC](http://www.timeanddate.com/worldclock/fixedtime.html?hour=22&amp;min=00&amp;sec=0) in #rooms-vc
+* Monthly, in the third week, on Wednesday at [2200 UTC](http://www.timeanddate.com/worldclock/fixedtime.html?hour=22&amp;min=00&amp;sec=0) in #zoom-vc
 * Chair (to contact for more information): Davide Cavalca (dcavalca) and Neal Gompa (ngompa)
 * [Link to Project Site](https://wiki.centos.org/SpecialInterestGroup/Hyperscale)
-* Monthly Hyperscale SIG hangout (Zoom VC, not IRC): <a href="https://datto.zoom.us/j/92939788594?pwd=Z0JWeGJnVnNCR0xJdkN2SGpVdHBuQT09" rel="noopener">https://datto.zoom.us/j/92939788594?pwd=Z0JWeGJnVnNCR0xJdkN2SGpVdHBuQT09</a>
+* Monthly Hyperscale SIG hangout (Zoom VC, not IRC): <a href="https://us06web.zoom.us/j/84411093900?pwd=RUxKUFAxVlJnQWVMODhobThLU3BHdz09" rel="noopener">https://us06web.zoom.us/j/84411093900?pwd=RUxKUFAxVlJnQWVMODhobThLU3BHdz09</a>
 The Hyperscale SIG focuses on enabling CentOS Stream deployment on large-scale infrastructures and facilitating collaboration on packages and tooling.
 This is a monthly VC to work together on a common project, ask questions, or just hang out.
 This occurs on the third Wednesday of each month.
+If Zoom asks for a passcode, use 550255 (the meeting ID is 844 1109 3900).

 ### Infrastructure SIG